candrholdings/reactnative-crypto-demo/README.md

      )
      ```

-2. Add an encryption method to Swift class
+3. Add an encryption method to Swift class
-  1. Open `CryptoProvider.swift`
+  1. We will implement an `encrypt` method by using `CommonCrypto`
-  2. Add the following code inside the class
+  2. Add the following code to the file `CryptoProvider.swift`

      ```swift
      @objc func encrypt(
        plainText: String,